marknhenry/SynapseInADayWorkshop/2 Integration.md

 # Environment Setup and a Dip into Synapse
 <g>**INFO**: This step takes about 30 mins</g>
-* Create a single Resource Group to hold our
 * Follow all steps on [this](https://docs.microsoft.com/en-us/azure/synapse-analytics/get-started-create-workspace) page
 * Load the NYC Taxi Data into the SQL pool (steps 1 – 5 here).
 This creates a table in our structured data warehouse (SQL Pool, here named SQLPOOL1).